pascalpp/grunt-watch-reload-issue/README.md

 Clone this repo locally.

-Run `grunt` to start a grunt-contrib-connect websserver on port 9090 and watch:reload on port 9091.
-Then open http://localhost:9090 and follow the instructions shown there.
+Run `grunt` to start a grunt-contrib-connect webserver on port 9090 and watch:reload on port 9091.
+Then open [http://localhost:9090](http://localhost:9090) and follow the instructions shown there.